 We recently had the opportunity to ride along with CoStar Group’s field-research team to conduct aerial surveys on a handful of rural properties listed on Land And Farm.

 The increasing accessibility of drone technology in recent years has made it an essential component in the land marketer’s toolkit.
 Just as impactful photography, it can grab and hold a prospective buyer’s attention, and capture a property’s full geographic context.
-With a lightweight photography drone, you can survey a property for the fraction of what it would cost to do using a helicopter or a light aircraft.
+With a lightweight photography drone, you can survey a property for a fraction of what it would cost to do using a helicopter or a light aircraft.

 In order to operate a drone—formally known as an “unmanned aircraft system” or UAS—for commercial purposes, you will first need to obtain an FAA-certified UAS pilot’s license.
 The current process, defined by the FAA’s “Part 107” rules, involves taking a written remote pilot exam at one of almost 700 Knowledge Testing Centers around the country.

 Once you have passed this certification, you are required to adhere to UAS operating standards such as keeping your drone within line of sight and keeping a safe distance from certain areas such as national parklands or nearby municipal airports and heliports.

 Drone schools offer classes that cover online certification-test preparation as well as in-person courses that allow you to learn from qualified experts and get a feel for the equipment.
 Check out sites including UAV Ground School and UAV Coach.

 Read more: Federal Aviation Administration UAS guidelines and requirements (FAA.gov)

 Picking the right gear

 Before you drop $10,000 on the latest and greatest drone equipment, consider how you and your team plan to use this gear.
 Entry-level drones can cost less than $500 but may not offer the image quality that you, your clients, or buyers expect.
 However, first-time pilots may want to gain some experience on a less expensive model without worrying about losing an expensive drone in some distant stand of trees.
 Starter kits can cost less than $100—something to keep in mind as you get started.